NicolasMurphy/MyFirstPlugin/journal.md

 - ⏳ Rename "Feedback" to "Resonance"
 - ⏳ Rename "Delay" to "Frequency"
 - ⏳ Currently using a 50/50 wet/dry mix (`channelData[i] += delayedSample;`).
 Consider testing 100% wet mode later by replacing it with `channelData[i] = delayedSample;` to better match traditional comb filter behavior.
 This can be found in PluginProcessor.cpp line 70.
+- ⏳ 200% feedback is too much, change to 150%, maybe less
+-

 ### Notes
 -